shalzz/shalzz.github.io/content/blog/dharmalaya/index.md

 <figcaption>View from a village near Dharmalaya</figcaption>
 </figure>

-[Dharmalaya][0] is 6-acres eco-campus located near a Village in Bir, Himachal Pradesh.
-The institute is intentioned as an alternate school with their main focus being on teaching while keeping alive the traditional practises of natural building and agriculture in-addition to now integrating that with permaculture principles.
+[Dharmalaya][0] is 6-acre eco-campus located near a Village in Bir, Himachal Pradesh.
+The institute is intentioned as an alternate school with their main focus being on contemplative arts and teachings of the traditional practises of natural building and agriculture in-addition to now integrating that with permaculture principles.

 <!-- more -->

+I visited the institute for a 3-month permaculture course led by an Australian Permaculture teacher Robyn Hewson.
+The course itself was quite helpful and enriching however here I will be focusing on sharing my experience with the community and how it was staying within the campus of Dharmalaya for an extended period of time.

 ### Community

 Never before have I been in a community so distraught, fractured and scattered.
 So many lost and jaded humans, trying to find a sense of purpose, respect and self-worth by trying to help others and building a "better world".
-However it all comes from a place of a moral high-ground and a sense of lacking and neediness rather than an overflowing of abundance and love.
+However it all comes from a place of a moral high-ground, a sense of lack and neediness.
+Rather instead an overflowing of abundance and love.

-The campus is completely isolated with there being a lack of collaboration with the outside world.
+The campus is completely isolated, with a lack of collaboration with the outside world.
-The incentives for people staying in and volunteering for a long-term are also misaligned.
-With them having to pay for their lodging and food while working on the garden beds, providing labour for the natural build constructions but mostly just doing logistics around the workshops, setting up for the new people coming in and administering the daily needs and chores of the community.
+The incentives for people staying in and volunteering long-term are also misaligned.
+With them having to pay for their lodging and food while working on the garden beds, providing labour for the natural build constructions or just doing logistics around the workshops, setting up for the new people coming in and administering the daily needs and chores of the community.

 There are some elements to the community that are inspiring, especially how they have the local native villagers integrated and a part of the workings of Dharmalaya.
-All of them work full time as staff; helping out with the maintainace of the buildings with regular plastering work, tending to the garden beds, planting and growing annuals, growing and caring after many of the native trees within the land, cooking 3 meals a day in the Kitchen.
+All of them work full time as staff; helping out with the maintenance of the buildings with regular plastering work, tending to the garden beds, planting and growing annuals, growing and caring after many of the native trees within the land, cooking 3 meals a day in the Kitchen.

 Some of the Buddhist cultural influences from the town of Bir, can be seen and felt within the campus and the way the teachings here are imparted.
-Like the "Short times, Many times" practise by Yongey Mingyur Rinpoche of meditating for even just 2 minutes before starting every circle.
+Like the "Short Times, Many Times" practise by Yongey Mingyur Rinpoche of meditating for even just 2 minutes before starting every circle.

 ### Spiritual Materialism

-One of the founder of Dharmalaya Mai-Linh herself seems to be a spiritual healer of sorts, having practised and learned a lot of the Buddhist philosophy and teachings, she has made a career out of it.
+One of the founder of Dharmalaya, Mai-Linh seems to be a spiritual healer of sorts, having practised Buddhist philosophy and teachings, she has made a career out of it.

-Undoubted she had a few sessions with us while I was there, talking and sharing a Buddhist technique of connecting with the five elements.
+Undoubtedly, she held a few online sessions with us while I was there, talking and sharing a Buddhist technique of connecting with the five elements.
 There's a reason many of these teaching in many spiritual and traditional lineages are secret and are only passed down when the disciple is ready.
-Mostly because they cannot be taught by anyone and most definetly not in a generalised and abstract way which is exactly how Mi-Ling decided to share it with us.
+Additionally because they cannot be taught by anyone and most definitely not in a generalised and abstract way which is exactly how Mai-Linh decided to share it with us.

 Not surprisingly it caused more confusion than help anyone while we were there.
 Intellectualising and creating stories from the teachings cannot really help anyone experience the reality and truth, not matter how many times